How To: Concatenate fields in a table in ArcMap

 Note: It is possible to use an existing field, but the output of this process overwrites the existing data in the field.

 - In the Add Field dialog box, define the new field name and type, and click OK.

 Note: To concatenate string fields, select text field data type.
 Select short or long integer field data type for number fields.
-For more information on the field data types, refer to the following documentation: ArcGIS field data types.
+Refer to: ArcGIS field data types for more information on the field data types.

 - Right-click the new field name in the attribute table, and select Field Calculator.

 - Type the following expression, and replace [Field Name] with the name of each individual field to be concatenated from the Fields list:

 Code: [Field Name] & " " & [Field Name] & " " & [Field Name]